 1. G = Good Knowledge

 To become an entrepreneur, you should be very aware of things in your sphere of influence.
 For example, let’s say there is a scarcity of something valuable in your environment and you don’t know about it.
 Someone else will find a solution to that scarcity.
 And funny enough, the person might be a complete stranger in that environment.
 Stop wasting time on what won’t take your far.
 Crave for more knowledge in your sphere of influence.
+In addition, Startup Coaching can help you in your quest for personal knowledge; helping you to assess your strengths, weaknesses, and opportunities for growth, thus enabling you to reach your dreams.

 2. U = Understanding of Problems and Solutions